Clinet/clinet/README.md

-# clinet-discord
+# clinet

-### A Discord bot intended for conversation and fact-based queries
+### A Discord bot intended for assistance and control within your guilds

 ----

-## Using the official development version of Clinet (based on this repo)
+## Using the official development version of Clinet

 1. Click on [this link](https://discordapp.com/api/oauth2/authorize?client_id=374546169755598849&permissions=8&scope=bot) to invite `Clinet` into your Discord server.
     1. The `Administrator` permission is not required.
 The invite link above